 But What Does It Actually Mean?

 The Appeals Court agrees and disagrees.
 It agrees that the initial decree was final, but disagrees on what the magistrate's decree means.
 The original petition had stated that heirs on Olson's mother's side were "unknown."
-The GAL had recommend that the probate proceed with the heirs determined at a later date.
+The GAL had recommended that the probate proceed with the heirs determined at a later date.
 The court finds:

 In these specific circumstances, we do not interpret the magistrate's having checked the box on the preprinted form that the heirs would be "as stated in the [p]etition" as constituting a formal determination that the heirs would include only the three individuals specifically referenced in the petition, and not Hallstrom.
 Rather, Hallstrom's kinship status was left unresolved by the July 2015 decree and never has been adjudicated.